juh2600/juh.gay/src/essays/life-shaping-words.md

 "I meant what I said, and I said what I meant." - Horton/Dr. Seuss

 "There's only one person whose actions you can control, and that's you." - dad

+"It's not having what you want; it's wanting what you've got." - Sheryl Crow